-We wanted to clarify that Taiwan Oolong tea, for example, is a kind of bush as well as a processing method (actually many kinds of bushes) before we begin exploring the different categories of tea.
-In this article, the seven kinds of tea we are discussing relate only to the processing methodology and therefore do not take into account all of the regional variations or the different kinds of trees there are in the world.
+The seven kinds of tea we are discussing relate only to the processing methodology and therefore do not take into account all of the regional variations or the different kinds of trees there are in the world.
 We could easily have a hundred or more categories of tea, and this would then turn into a book.
 We think the analogy of a map is perfect here, as you can then think of this article as the most general of aerial views, showing only major mountains and big cities.
 As such, it is a good place to start if you are just getting to know the country, but eventually you will also want to get some more detailed maps that explore all the roads and lanes of all the big cities, and even the small hamlets as well.

-SEVEN CLASSES OF TEA
+THE SEVEN GENRES OF TEA